-- Kevin seeks to present social media from a more positive light.
+- Kevin seeks to present social media in a more positive light.

-- It gives physicians a VOICE amidst the rapidly changing health system.
+- It gives physicians a voice in the rapidly changing health care system.

-Don’t post anything that you wouldn’t say aloud in a crowd of hospital elevator
+The Elevator Test: Don’t post anything online that you wouldn’t say aloud in a crowded hospital elevator.

 - The importance of having a voice

-- To share stories of those who intercept with their health care system but aren’t often heard from
+- Sharing stories of those who are challenging the health care system but aren’t often heard from

-- To share the voice of practicing clinicians who are not professional writers or don’t appear on television but are everyday doctors but have powerful stories they need to share.
+- Amplifying the voices of practicing clinicians who are not professional writers or don’t appear on television but have powerful stories they need to share

-- To talk about difficult issues (behavioral health, physician burnout and suicide, and other topics that don’t get a lot of attention from mainstream media publications)
+- Discussing difficult issues (behavioral health, physician burnout and suicide, and other topics that don’t get a lot of attention from mainstream media publications)